 - 500 ml (2 cups) milk

-- Put the milk and sugar in a sauce pan.
+- Put the milk and sugar into a saucepan.

-- Turn on the heat and keep stiring until all the sugar has desolved and bring the milk to a boil.
+- Turn on the heat and keep stirring until all the sugar has dissolved.

-- Let the milk and suggar simmer on a low heat for about 30-35 minutes until it starts to thicken.
+- Bring to a boil and met the milk simmer on a low heat for about 30-35 minutes until it starts to thicken.

-- Take off the heat, pour it into a jar and let it cool completely.
+- Take the milk off the heat, pour it into a jar and let it cool completely.